herlegon/pynference/README.md

 ## Won't support
-- NCNN
-- AMD GPU
+- Execution providers: NCNN, AMD GPU, CPU
 - Debug other containers than `.mkv`
 - Transcode/copy audio streams when any seek position argument is used.
-Use another tool to merge audio and video streams: MKVToolNix, FFmpeg, ...
+Use another tool to merge audio and video streams: [MKVToolNix](https://mkvtoolnix.download/), [FFmpeg](https://ffmpeg.org/), ...